Vassi/dotfiles/readme.md

 Web dev is just easier to do from terminal nowadays and a good terminal makes things way easier.
 Windows Terminal supports multiple panels and tabs (For instance when you need to run webpack server and an API and still have a terminal open for random NPM/testing etc.) Try out panels with `alt + shift + d` and you will be hooked. `alt + shift + backspace` while focused on a panel to remove it.
 See the windows terminal docs for more info.

 zsh/oh-my-zsh provide a rich prompt and autocomplete to make things easier.
 Also I got used to working with the terminal on MacOS so linux commands are easier for me to work with (and frankly most tutorials and guides will assume you're on a *nix flavor)

+Even if you don't use the linux container you can use the terminal on windows installs (windows drives are available via `/mnt/c/` etc paths)